aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/legend/_index.md

 |![todo:image_alt_text](chart_legend.png)|

-## **Setting the Legend of Chart**
+## **Setting the Legend of a Chart**
-It's simple to manage the legend of a chart with Aspose.Cells [Legend](https://reference.aspose.com/cells/cpp/aspose.cells.charts/legend/).
+It's simple to manage a chart's legend using Aspose.Cells' [Legend](https://reference.aspose.com/cells/cpp/aspose.cells.charts/legend/).

 The following code snippet demonstrates how to manage the legend: